Our systems detected an issue with your IP. If you think this is an error please submit your concerns via our contact form.

 • Your organization has recognized the need to treat data as a corporate asset for generating business value and/or managing and mitigating risk.

-• This has brought data governance to the forefront and highlighted the need to build a performance-driven enterprise program for delivering quality, trusted, and readily consumable data to users.
+• This has brought data governance to the forefront and highlighted the need to build a value-driven program that provides trusted data to users.

-As you embark on establishing data governance in your organization, it’s vital to ensure from the get-go that you define the drivers and business context for the program.
+As you embark on establishing data governance in your organization, it’s vital that you define the drivers and business context for the program from the get-go.
 Data governance should never be attempted without direction on how the program will yield measurable business value.

 Common obstacles